NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/bacnet/bacnet-server/bacnet-server.md

-:::info Important things to note before proceeding please make sure the correct ethernet port is select.
+:::info Important things to note before proceeding Please make sure the correct ethernet port is select.
 * ETH-1 is would be set for `iface` `eth0`
 * ETH-2 is would be set for `iface` `eth1`
 :::